January 14th is the birthday of one of my heroes.

 Q: Will I need to throw away any of my furniture that has bed bugs living inside?

-A: No, this is one of the big advantages of using heat to kill bed bugs.
+A: No, unless the infestation is extreme.
+This is one of the big advantages of using heat to kill bed bugs.
 The heat penetrates/cooks all your furniture and other personal belongings including electronics which are not harmed by the heat.
 The heat will also penetrate baseboards, carpeting, clothes hanging in your closet and loosely stored in your drawers and shelving.

 Q: What do I need to plug your heater into to get enough electricity to generate enough heat for your bed bug heater to operate effectively?

 A: PestPro Thermal bed bug heaters require you to have access to either an electric stove power outlet or an electric dryer power outlet.
 Since the heater comes with 4 adapter cables these power outlets can have either 3 or 4 blades (prongs).
-Power flexibility is a real luxury if you need to use our equipment in your friends or family's homes.
+Power flexibility is a real luxury if you need to use our equipment in your friend's or family's homes or apartments.

 Q: Why can’t your heater just plug into my standard wall outlet?
 This seems like a hassle.